 We come out of the bog again and continue our trip to the castle ruin Trøjborg Castle ruin.

-Here was once a medieval castle, which was built around 1350 probably by a Duke of Southern Jutland.
-The castle was built on the west side of a hill island, which stretches from Visby to the west.
+Here once stood a medieval castle, which was built around 1350, probably by a South Jutland duke.
+The castle was built on the west side of a hilly island that stretches from Visby to the west.
 The area belonged to the Duchy of Schleswig.
-In 1407, Queen Margrethe bought Trøjborg to strengthen her position to the south.
-Thus, Trøjborg belonged to Ribe Diocese / Kingdom of Denmark and not to the Duchy of Schleswig, a small piece of Denmark in the Duchy, a starting point for the South Jutland enclaves (= an area that is completely surrounded by another state) in Southern Jutland.
-In 1565, King Trøjborg donated to the army commander Daniel Rantzau as a reward for his efforts in the Norwegian Seven Years' War against Sweden.
-After his death, Trøjborg and Daniel's girlfriend went to his brother Peter Rantzau.
-He is described as a splendid and happy man of power.
-He tore down Trøjborg and built a modern renaissance castle instead.
-The old castle bank was expanded so much that there was room to build a 32x31m large castle with four wings.
-The castle was on two floors above a high basement with a tower in each corner of the inner courtyard.
-In each of the four corners, the floors were connected by a stair tower with bulbous spiers.
-A drawbridge led over the moat into the castle's large entrance portal, which has now been partially reconstructed from the original superstructure.
+In 1407, Queen Margrethe I bought Trøjborg to strengthen her position to the south.
+Thus, Trøjborg belonged to Ribe Stift/Kingery of Denmark and not to the Duchy of Schleswig, a small piece of Denmark in the Duchy, a starting point for the Southern Jutland enclaves (= an area which is completely surrounded by another state) in Southern Jutland.
+In 1565, the king gave Trøjborg to the army commander Daniel Rantzau as a reward for his efforts in the Norwegian Seven Years' War against Sweden.
+After his death, Trøjborg went to his brother Peter Rantzau, he is described as a man of power who loves to show off and likes to build.
+He tore down Trøjborg, and then built a modern Renaissance castle in its place.
+The old castle bank was expanded so much that there was room to build a 32 x 31 m castle with four wings.
+The castle was in two stories above a high basement, with a tower at each corner of the inner courtyard.
+In each of the four corners, the floors were connected by a stair tower with a bulbous spire.
+A drawbridge (= a type of movable bridge which can be raised and lowered with the help of a winch) led over the moat to the castle's large entrance portal, which is now partially reconstructed from the original superstructure.